baentsch/oqs-software/haproxy/README.md

 The integration in this folder extends this work with a QSC-enabled [HAproxy](https://github.com/haproxy/haproxy) such as to permit "hands-on" application-level experimentation utilizing real-world load-balancing HTTP(s) servers.

 To further ease deployment in non-QSC-enabled settings, this project also contains an Alpine-based, size-optimized appliance meant to ease deployment in Kubernetes-style execution environments.
-The configurations pre-defined for this appliance permit its use as either end of an application-level, QSC-enabled TLS VPN (virtual private network).
-The benefit of this setup is that non-QSC aware clients can connect to a local HAproxy enpoint which then tunnels with QSC protection to a server-side HAproxy which in turn load-balances requests to other, non-QSC aware infrastructure.
+The configurations pre-defined for this appliance permit its use as either end of an application-level, QSC-enabled TLS virtual private network (VPN).
+The benefit of this setup is that non-QSC aware clients can connect to a local HAproxy endpoint which then tunnels with QSC protection to a server-side HAproxy which in turn load-balances requests to other, non-QSC aware infrastructure.

 ## Platform